PRIDE

 Pride 2026

 One of the UK's largest LGBTQ+ festivals returns.
-Two days of explosive celebration including the massive Saturday parade and the epic Gay Village festival.
+Three days of explosive celebration — free community kick-off Friday, the massive Saturday parade, and the epic Gay Village festival Saturday–Sunday.
 Yes babs, let's glow!

 BUY TICKETS Parade is free.
 Under 12s free.